revisit-studies/.github/profile/README.md

 Welcome to the reVISit project.
 Our goal is to develop the infrastructure to democratize, accelerate, and advance our ability to conduct crowdsourced studies to evaluate visualization systems.

-This project is a joint research and development effort between the University of Utah, Worcester Polytechnic Institute, and the University of Toronto, funded by the National Science Foundation.
+This project is a joint research and development effort between the University of Utah, Worcester Polytechnic Institute, and the University of Toronto.
+We receive funding by the National Science Foundation.

-You can visit our deployment by visiting https://revisit.dev.
+The main project page is at https://revisit.dev/.

+You can check out a demo of various studies at https://revisit.dev/study/.

+The main repository you might care about is https://github.com/revisit-studies/study.

 ### Community contribution